debb-major/house-prices-multi-linear-regression/README.md

 - 📉 Model evaluation using MAE and R² Score
 - 🔮 Custom predictions using new input values

+## 📌 What This Project Teaches
+- How to prepare a dataset for machine learning
+- How to apply Multiple Linear Regression using scikit-learn
+- How to evaluate model performance
+- How to interpret model coefficients
+- How to visualize actual vs predicted results

 ## 🧠 Technologies Used
 - Python (via Jupyter Notebook, Anaconda)
 - pandas, numpy